 - Who it’s from is critical.
 The “from” is correct.
 A person usually gets attention faster than an organization.
 Person-to-person discussion is rarely rejected.
 Bonus: don’t think they know who you are?
 Give a short, relevant introduction at the first of your communication.

 - Keep it short.
 No one appreciates long-winded anything.
 Use only the amount of words necessary.
 Edit.
 Edit.
 Edit.
 Bonus: remove every non-essential word, and adding bullet points will make it easier to comprehend.

 - Timing is everything.
 I’ve sat through sermons when I’m tired and remembered very little.
 An email received during a busy time of day will be the same.
 Bonus: watch open data and response rates to discover when your audience is willing to receive email.
 Adjust accordingly.

 - An illustration is worth a thousand words.
 Most people learn visually.
 Stop using a thousand words when a photo or illustration will gain more attention.
 Much more.
 Bonus: a link to a video may even work better.
 Try it with your audience (just assure them the video is brief)!

 - Make it quickly about “them”.
 Effective communication is less about you and more about them.
-Similar to a great relatable story that fronts a sermon, make sure your email contains something at the beginning that demonstrates you know who they are and why they need to continue.
+Similar to a greatly relatable story that fronts a sermon, make sure your email contains something at the beginning that demonstrates you know who they are and why they need to continue.
 Bonus: make it about their concerns, needs, or pains, alluding to the fact you have an answer contained later in the message!